leanprover-community/mathlib3/docs/tactics.md

 ### Localized Notation

-This consists of two user-commands which allow you to declare notation localized to a namespace.
+This consists of two user-commands which allow you to declare notation and commands localized to a namespace.

 * Declare notation which is localized to a namespace using:
 ```